-- c.
-Once all signatures are acquired, the form is submitted to a Provost Marshal authorized in Rapier Spear to look over the paperwork, and confirm that it is correct and complete.
-This is one last opportunity to address any issues from the authorizing process by asking questions and/or a skill demonstration.
-Once satisfied, the fighter is authorized and is free to participate in spear melees. - vii.
-A fighter who fails the test will need to be given additional training based on the recommendations of the officiating Marshals and may apply for authorization at another time. - viii.
-For qualifying new fighters, the Provost Marshal shall complete the authorization form by initialing the appropriate sections on an existing authorization card or issuing a new authorization card.
+- vi.
+A fighter who fails the test will need to be given additional training based on the recommendations of the officiating Marshals and may apply for authorization at another time. - vii.
+For qualifying new fighters, the Senior Marshal shall complete the authorization form by initialing the appropriate sections on an existing authorization card or issuing a new authorization card.
 The completed authorization form should be sent to the Marshallate Clerk as directed on the form.
-If a new card is required and the Provost Marshal does not have access to one, the temporary card on the authorization form should be filed out and kept. - ix.
-If the fighter is already authorized in one form of rapier combat, the Provost Marshal shall complete the authorization form and note the additional (rapier) authorizations on the authorization card. - x.
+If a new card is required and the Senior Marshal does not have access to one, the temporary card on the authorization form should be filed out and kept. - viii.
+If the fighter is already authorized in one form of rapier combat, the Senior Marshal shall complete the authorization form and note the additional (rapier) authorizations on the authorization card. - ix.
 Cards will expire on the fighter's birthday no later than four (4) years after the authorization is performed.
-Fighters shall renew their authorizations prior to the current expiration date of their authorization card by consulting with a Provost Marshal who will conduct a "reauthorization".
-The rapier authorization form must be filled out and the extent of retesting is at the discretion of the Provost Marshal, and will be guided by how active the fighter has been in the previous 6 months.
-Cards that have been expired for more than 6 months require a full authorization test to be administered. - xi.
+Fighters shall renew their authorizations prior to the current expiration date of their authorization card by consulting with a Senior Marshal who will conduct a "reauthorization".
+The rapier authorization form must be filled out and the extent of retesting is at the discretion of the Senior Marshal, and will be guided by how active the fighter has been in the previous 6 months.
+Cards that have been expired for more than 6 months require a full authorization test to be administered. - x.
 Both temporary and permanent authorization cards for fighters under 18 years of age must identify the fighter as a minor.
 This can be accomplished by writing the word "MINOR" written in large letters on both sides of the authorization card.